stashgg/stash-unreal/README.md

 </p>

+Seamlessly integrate the Stash Pay native in-app purchase dialog with Unreal Engine using the Stash plugin and the Stash Pay Native SDK.
+You can either explore the included Unreal Engine 5.0+ sample project in this repository, or follow the "Setup in Clean Unreal Project" guide below to add Stash Pay integration to your own Unreal 5 project.

+## Requirements

+- Unreal Engine 5+
+- iOS 12.0+ / Android API 21+

 > **Unreal Engine 4 Warning:**
 > We actively maintain Unreal 5 support, we have a sample usage for legacy Unreal Engine 4 (4.27-plus).
 For Unreal Engine 4 sample please use the [`4.27-plus` branch](https://github.com/stashgg/stash-unreal/tree/4.27-plus) of this repository as the wrapper implementation differs.

-Seamlessly integrate the Stash Pay native in-app purchase dialog with Unreal Engine using the MobileNativeCode plugin and the Stash Pay Native SDK.
-You can either explore the included Unreal Engine 5.0+ sample project in this repository, or follow the "Setup in Clean Unreal Project" guide below to add Stash Pay integration to your own Unreal 5 project.

-## Demo
+## Sample Apps

 [Watch iOS Demo Video](.github/video/video_ios.webm)

-*Click to view: Stash Pay checkout integration running on iOS in Unreal Engine*
+This repository include a sample scene with bluperints to call stash-native methods.
+Build locally and try on both platforms.
+Due to restrictions we currently dont have online-hosted emulator with Unreal demo.

 ## Prerequisites